liveryvideo/docs/docs/customer-interactive-api.md

 ### Get leaderboard data

 This API call can be used to retrieve game data on a broadcast.
-Page numbers starts from 0.

 ```
 curl -H "x-livery-api-key: value" https://www.example.com/services/broadcasts/{broadcastId}/leaderboard/pagenumbers/{pageNumber}